 BMW is now the first carmaker to offer Microsoft Office 365 users a secure server connection for exchanging and editing emails, calendar entries and contact details thanks to the car’s built-in Microsoft Exchange function.
 This seamless integration makes it possible to be productive while on the move.
 Addresses from appointments can be imported straight into the navigation system and telephone numbers can be dialled directly from a linked phone.
 The configurable ConnectedDrive live pad enables fast, easy access to any new incoming emails or the user’s next appointment.

 Thanks to the SIM card built in to the vehicle as standard, the ConnectedDrive Services offer optimum connectivity and access to the unrivalled portfolio of BMW services without being dependent on the customer’s smartphone.
-Take the Concierge Service, Online Entertainment, and the RTTI (Real Time Traffic Information) that allows BMW 5 Series drivers to avoid traffic jams the smart way.
-Then there’s the Intelligent Emergency Call, which continues to offer an unrivalled level of service.
-The extensive range of standard connectivity can be further enhanced during ownership of the car via the BMW ConnectedDrive Store, allowing custoemrs to sign up to new services on flexible subscription periods to suit them, this can be done online at home, on the go and directly in the car.
+The Concierge Service, Online Entertainment, and the RTTI (Real Time Traffic Information) allow BMW 5 Series drivers to avoid traffic jams the smart way.
+The Intelligent Emergency Call function continues to offer an unrivalled level of service.
+The extensive range of standard connectivity can be further enhanced during ownership of the car via the BMW ConnectedDrive Store, allowing customers to sign up to new services on flexible subscription periods to suit them.
+This can be done online at home, on the go and directly in the car.

 Lightweight materials and Construction